vim-vdebug/vdebug/README.md

 If you can't get a connection, then chances are you need to spend a bit of time setting up your environment.
 Type `:help Vdebug` for more information.

+## Getting help

+If you're having trouble with Vdebug in any way, here are the steps you can take to get help (in the right order):

+1. [Check the issues][3] to see whether it's already come up.
+2. Visit the **#vdebug** irc channel on freenode, someone is normally there.
+3. [Open a new issue.][4]

 ## Debugging